 The Columbus office of Soroka & Associates is located at 503 South Front Street, Suite 205.
 Please call us if you have any questions about directions.
 If your injuries left you unable to travel, we can come to you.

-Experienced Columbus car accident lawyers on your side
+Call our experienced Columbus car accident lawyers

 Speak with the respected Columbus attorneys at Soroka & Associates today.
 We’ll answer your questions and assert your rights.
 Please call us at 614-358-6525 or fill out our contact form to schedule a free consultation.
 We represent the clients we fight for on a contingent fee basis.
 This means that we get paid only if there is a verdict or settlement.
 We serve clients in Columbus and throughout Central Ohio, including in Licking County, Delaware County, Fairfield County, and beyond.